ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-connellyw/thesis.md

 The project, Machine learning the cryptocurrency market, helped me figure out the scope of my project.
 It studied 1,681 currencies using two different models.
 The first one was long short-term memory models which it was found to be effective at predicting.
 The other was a Batesian neural network. [@alessandretti2018research] While this study found that machine learning was able to predict market activity, it looked at way too many subjects for my research here.
 Just to keep the scope of the project doable it was decided that this research would focus on just two currencies.
 It also made me take into account transaction fees when trading.
 This is important because it is something that must be overcome if profitable trading is going to be achieved.
 I decided that this is something that I would like to examine in my own research.

 ![research1](images/research1.png)
-Figure 6: Cumulative Returns Found In Study.
-Te cumulative returns obtained under the Sharpe ratio optimization (a) and the geometric mean optimization
+Figure 6: Cumulative Returns Found In Study. - The cumulative returns obtained under the Sharpe ratio optimization (a) and the geometric mean optimization
 (b) for the baseline (blue line), Method 1 (orange line), Method 2 (green line), and Method 3 (red line).
 Analyses are performed considering prices in BTC. [@akyildirim2021research]